 Look at your sickness absence records.
 Run a survey, hold discussion groups, and train managers to listen to their staff.

-Across the UK, work-related mental health issues such as stress, anxiety and depression are now responsible for more sickness absence days that work-related musculoskeletal disease, but your context might be different.
+Across the UK, work-related mental health issues such as stress, anxiety, and depression are now responsible for more sickness absence days than work-related musculoskeletal disease, but your context might be different.

 2. Which of those wellbeing issues can you impact at source?

 You may not be able to give everyone a pay rise, but you might be able to arrange financial advice or discounted mortgages and loans.
 If someone is tempted into poor eating and heavy drinking habits by work/ shift patterns, planning the work to make regular mealtimes possible will be more helpful than free fruit.